hit9/skylark/docs/en/expressions.rst

 Expressions
 -----------

-A Field object, an operator and another side(string, value etc.) make up an expression.
+A field or function, an operator and another side(string, value etc.) make up an expression.

 Here are mappings from expressions to sql strings: